Roosterbear/tips/JS.md

 We receive a string, then is replaced for a single string without blank spaces in lowercase. <br/>

-Now, let's do a function that takes the first word and change it to uppercase: <br/>
+Now, let's do a function that takes the first text and change it to uppercase: <br/>

 ```javascript
 const upperFirstWord = function(str){